testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

         "COSMOS_DB_AUTH_KEY": "",

         "SECONDS_TO_LEAD": "0",
-        "SECONDS_TO_RUN": "600"
+        "SECONDS_TO_RUN": "600",
+        "ONLY_WRITE_TO_COSMOS_DB": "false"
     }
     ```

     `SECONDS_TO_LEAD` is the amount of time to wait before sending payment transaction data.
-Default value is `0`. `SECONDS_TO_RUN` is the maximum amount of time to allow the generator to run before stopping transmission of data.
+Default value is `0`.

+    `SECONDS_TO_RUN` is the maximum amount of time to allow the generator to run before stopping transmission of data.
 The default value is `600`.
 Data will also stop transmitting after the included `Untagged_Transactions.csv` file's data has been sent.

+    If the `ONLY_WRITE_TO_COSMOS_DB` property is set to `true`, no records will be sent to the Event Hubs instances.
+Default value is `false`.

 4. Copy your Event Hub connection string value you saved during the steps you completed in the before the hands-on lab setup guide.
 Paste this value into the double-quotes located next to `EVENT_HUB_1_CONNECTION_STRING`.